Liquid-Labs/go-nullable-mysql/README.md

+*Code is still very alpha... use at own risk.* It is under daily use, but need to complete tests, docs, etc. and breaking changes may be on the way.

 # go-nullable-mysql
 Enhanced support of `NULL` values in JSON marshalling and unmarshalling for MySQL datatypes in Go.
 I.e., SQL `NULL` <-> JSON `null`.
 Also, add support for MySQL `DATE` types.